 Joining a public market is an important decision for prospective issuers that will require careful consideration by the asset owners, its management team and advisers.

-The process for a prospective issuer seeking admission to trading on the IPSX Prime market will take approximately 12 weeks, depending on the complexity of the transaction.
+It is anticipated that the process for a prospective issuer seeking admission to trading on the IPSX Prime market will take approximately 12 weeks, depending on the complexity of the transaction.

-A Prospectus will need to be prepared by the prospective issuer’s corporate advisers which will then be simultaneously vetted and approved by the UK Listing Authority (UKLA), a division of the FCA, and by the IPSX Market Regulation team to ensure compliance with the FCA Prospectus Rules and Disclosure and Transparency Rules as well as with the IPSX Rules for Issuers, respectively.
+A prospectus will need to be prepared by the prospective issuer’s corporate advisers which will then be simultaneously vetted and approved by the UK Listing Authority (UKLA), a division of the FCA, and by the IPSX Market Regulation team to ensure compliance with the FCA Prospectus Rules and Disclosure and Transparency Rules as well as with the IPSX Rules for Issuers, respectively.

 Once both processes are successfully completed, the securities will be officially admitted to trading on IPSX.

 International Property Securities Exchange is the trading name of London Real Estate Exchange Limited.
 London Real Estate Exchange Limited (No. 08846330) is a limited company registered in England and Wales with a registered office at Cannon Place, 78 Cannon Street, London, EC4N 6AF, United Kingdom